- Clean Energy Research Group

 - Public Policy and Democratic Governance

 My research explores why separatist parties engage in the political systems they want to leave.
 I examine this question using the Scottish National Party in the British Parliament, the Bloc Québécois in the Canadian Parliament and Catalan nationalist parties in the Spanish Parliament.
 I am also interested in the boundary between legal and political systems: when are some policy debates decided by the courts, rather than politicians?
 This question is inspired by my background in the criminal justice system.
-After my law degree before working for the UK National Audit Office.
+After my law degree, I worked for the UK National Audit Office.
 In that job, I reported to Parliament on English prisons and peacekeeping missions in the Balkans.
 After moving to Canada, I completed my doctorate at UBC.
 My post-doctoral fellowship at Quest University focused on teaching methods.

 Future courses may be subject to change.